Confidentiality Notice

 The Reformers' View

-Resistance to change is holding company back.
+Resistance holding company back.
 Veterans protect inefficiencies.
 Data shows opportunities they refuse to see.
-"We're trying to professionalize a family shop."
+'We're trying to professionalize a family shop.'

 The COO's Challenge

 Brought in to transform, but authority constantly undermined.
-Johnson brothers still consulted behind closed doors.
-Quick wins needed but blocked by cultural resistance.
+Johnson brothers consulted behind closed doors.

 The ERP Battle

-Veterans saw system as surveillance tool and threat to autonomy.
+Veterans saw system as surveillance tool.
 Passive resistance through data entry delays.
-"Shadow inventory" caches undermined centralization.
+'Shadow inventory' caches undermined centralization.

 Resource War

 Service Division success triggered jealousy.
-Veterans argued construction was "real business."
-ROI data was dismissed as manipulation.
-Marketing budget request became political flashpoint.
+Veterans argued construction was 'real business.'
+ROI data dismissed as manipulation.

 The Exit Truce

 Stay bonuses created uneasy peace.
-Veterans financially incentivized to cooperate through sale.
-Cultural integration positioned as buyer's opportunity, not seller's failure.
+Veterans financially incentivized through sale.
+Cultural integration positioned as buyer's opportunity.

 Exit Preparation